 5 Ways To Keep A Tenant 20 Years

-Hey, Spencer Sutton here with gkhouses.
-And today I want to give you five keys to keeping a tenant for 20 years (5 Ways To Keep A Tenant 20 Years).
+Hey everyone!
+Spencer Sutton here with gkhouses, and today I want to give you 5 ways to keep a tenant for 20 years.

 The first way you can keep a tenant for 20 years is to buy the right house.